Temira Pachmuss

-Temira Pachmuss (24 December 1927 in Vasknarva, Ida-Viru County – 1 May 2007 in Urbana, Illinois) was a Russian-American philologist.
+Temira Pachmuss (24 December 1927 – 1 May 2007) was a Russian-American philologist.

+Early life and education

+Pachmuss was born in Vasknarva, Ida-Viru County, Estonia.
 In 1939, her family moved to Germany.
-In the 1950s, she moved to Australia.
-In 1955, he moved to USA.
-In 1959, she defended her doctoral thesis at University of Washington in Seattle.
+In the 1950s, she moved to Australia, where she received a bachelor's degree in Russian from the University of Melbourne in 1954 and a master's degree in Russian in 1955.
+In 1955, she moved to the United States.
+In 1959, she defended her doctoral dissertation at the University of Washington in Seattle.

+Career
-Since 1960, she has taught (since 1968 professor) Russian literature at University of Illinois at Urbana-Champaign.

-Her major fields of research were Russian literature outside Russia, including the Russian writers who worked in Finland and Russia.
-She was especially interested in the legacy by Russian poet Zinaida Gippius.
+She started teaching Russian literature at University of Illinois at Urbana-Champaign in 1960, and she was appointed a professor in 1968.
+Her major fields of research were Russian literature outside Russia, including Russian writers that worked in Finland and Russia.
+She was especially interested in the legacy of the Russian poet Zinaida Gippius.

+She died in Urbana, Illinois, at the age of 79.

+Awards and recognitions

-In 2001, she was awarded with Order of the White Star, medal class.
+In 2001, she received the Order of the White Star, medal class.